ColonelParrot/cloner4html/docs/documentation.md

 ## The `cloneHTML` element

 The `cloneHTML` element specifies the target to clone, where to clone it, and the depth at which to clone.
-Take the following example:

 The following table demonstrates the configurable attributes in the tag: